 Clear is Kind

-Relationships are our biome, our birthright, our heart and our home.
+I'm Jules.
+I believe that relationships are our biome, our birthright, our heart and our home.
 I want to help people develop healthy, functional relationships with themselves, with each other and with reality.
 We do this through the creation of healthy boundaries, a solid internal sense of worth and a willingness to ride the roller coaster that is life.
 I explore these concepts of boundaries, worth and trust in processes that are hard and help people create practices that move these ideas from a nice thought into a reality that can change a life.
 I love nuance and complexity and you won't see me shy away from either.
 This is a space for depth and messiness as well as practice, transformation and awakening.

 Clear is Kind - The Origin